Where to Stay When Skiing in Utah

 Basecamp Hotels and Lodging for Park City Mountain Resort, Deer Valley Resort, Woodward Park City

 Without question, Park City is an iconic ski town.
-With it's charming main street, refined dining scene, luxury amenities and easy access to three ski resorts, Park City offers high-end resorts, name-brand hotels and signature favorites.
+Park City offers high-end resorts, name-brand hotels and signature favorites, providing a variety of lodging options.
+With its charming Main Street, refined dining scene, luxury amenities and easy access to three ski resorts, Park City is an established classic.

 Book an on-mountain Deer Valley hotel — St. Regis Deer Valley, Montage Deer Valley, Stein Eriksen Lodge, Lodges at Deer Valley or The Chateaux Deer Valley.

 Heading to Park City Resort?
-Find ski-in/ski-out lodging options — Mariott MountainSide, Canyons Village, Sundial Lodge, Hyatt Centric Park City, Westgate Park City Resort and Spa.
+Find ski-in/ski-out lodging options — Marriott MountainSide, Canyons Village, Sundial Lodge, Hyatt Centric Park City, Westgate Park City Resort and Spa.

 Salt Lake City